-nce a handy companion for travellers looking for somewhere reliable to eat on the go, today the Michelin Guide – and its associated star rating system – has come to signify something altogether more sophisticated.
-The ultimate culinary accolade, a Michelin star speaks of carefully-sourced produce, innovative cooking techniques, impeccable service and elegantly sumptuous surrounds.
+Once a handy companion for travellers looking for somewhere reliable to eat on the go, today the Michelin Guide – and its associated star rating system – has come to signify something altogether more sophisticated.
+The ultimate culinary accolade, becoming a Michelin-starred restaurant in London speaks of carefully-sourced produce, innovative cooking techniques, impeccable service and elegantly sumptuous surrounds.
 It is, in short, a byword for a really good time.

-Now counted as one of the culinary capitals of the world, London is blessed with no fewer than 66 of these starry establishments, with seven new restaurants added in 2021.
-Spanning the length and breadth of the capital’s boroughs, and including cuisines from classic French fare to fine-dining Indian and cutting-edge Chinese, here’s our complete guide to London’s Michelin-starred restaurants...
+Now counted as one of the culinary capitals of the world, London is blessed with no fewer than 74 of these starry establishments, with six new restaurants added in 2023.
+Spanning the length and breadth of the capital’s boroughs, and including cuisines from classic French fare to fine-dining Indian and cutting-edge Chinese, here’s our complete guide to London’s Michelin-starred restaurants…

 Alain Ducasse at The Dorchester, Hyde Park***

 An icon of fine dining, Alain Ducasse has no fewer than 20 Michelin stars under his belt, three of which adorn his namesake restaurant at The Dorchester hotel on Park Lane.
-And while Ducasse’s fingerprints are still very much in evidence on a menu featuring French classics, such as caramelised celeriac, caviar and smoked eel, and veal medallion with artichoke, chickpea and sage, it is executive chef Jean-Philippe Blondet that Ducasse has to thank for maintaining standards.
-Blondet's oft changing tasting, vegetarian and a la carte menus highlight fine seasonal produce and the kitchen’s technical prowess.
+And while Ducasse’s fingerprints are still very much in evidence on a menu featuring French classics, such as beef fillet with charred leek and mustard, and lobster medallion with chicken quenelles, truffle and pasta, it is executive chef Jean-Philippe Blondet that Ducasse has to thank for maintaining standards.
+Blondet’s oft-changing tasting, vegetarian and a la carte menus highlight fine seasonal produce and the kitchen’s technical prowess.

 Hélène Darroze at The Connaught, Mayfair***

 A lot was made of the refit of Hélène Darroze at The Connaught in 2019.
-Critics lauded the extensive overhaul, which saw the removal of formal white table cloths and the introduction of a soft-pink colour palette, spongy velvet chairs, a huge glass-blown chandelier and artwork by Damian Hirst.
-The setting is indeed impressive, but it’s the food that remains the talking point at this three Michelin star hotel-restaurant.
-Inventive dishes focus on one main ingredient, organised into two tasting menus.
-It £140 for five courses and £165 for seven.
+Critics lauded the extensive overhaul, which saw the removal of formal white tablecloths and the introduction of a soft-pink colour palette, spongy velvet chairs, a huge glass-blown chandelier and artwork by Damian Hirst.
+The setting is indeed impressive, but it’s the food that remains the talking point at this three-Michelin star hotel-restaurant.
+Inventive dishes focus on one main ingredient and are offered as a single £215 tasting menu.

 Kitchen Table, Mayfair**